cnorick/curse-of-strahd-notes/Victor Vallakovich.md

 - He's miserable, and doesn't want to live with his parents anymore

 ## History/Info
-- Has confined himself to the attic [[N3
+- Has confined himself to the attic [[area N3t]]
+	- to avoid the unwanted attention of his mother and disapproving glares of his father
+- Found an old spellbook in the mansion

 ## What They Want